 From the Train Station, Bus Station or Other Place…

 If you will be arriving to Philadelphia by train or bus, a taxi is the most convenient way to get to Penn.
 Ask the driver to take you to 40TH AND LOCUST STREETS.
 Depending on the time of day and from which station you are traveling, cab fare should cost no more than $10.00-15.00 including tip.
 You will be expected to pay at the time of service.
 Cash is preferred, but credit cards are also accepted.
 If you wish to pay by credit, please let your driver know.
 The travel allowance you receive from IIE will offset your expense for a taxi.

 Another tip: Pack light!
 There are no porters to handle your baggage once you land in Philadelphia.
 Many websites such as Amazon.com and Target.com offer free shipping to your host institution if you wish to purchase new things for the year.

 GETTING TO YOUR RESIDENCE HALL

-From 9:00 AM to 7:00 PM (or thereabouts) on arrival day, representatives from Penn Language Center will welcome you to Penn and help you check in to your dorm.
+Between the hours of 10:00am and 6:00pm (or thereabouts), representatives from Penn Language Center will welcome you to Penn and help you check in to your dorm.
 However, if you arrive outside of these hours, don’t worry!
 The front desk is staffed 24 hours 7 days a week, and someone will assist you.